 FAQs for providers

 Any consenting adult (19 and older) may initiate an order for the Kailos Genetics test for cancer risk.
-As a part of this initiative, women, and men residing in Madison, Jackson, Limestone, Marshall, and Morgan Counties who are 19 years of age and older will be provided access to this test at NO COST for a limited time.
+As a part of this initiative, women, and men residing in Madison, Jackson, Limestone, Marshall, and Morgan Counties who are 28-30 years of age and older will be provided access to this test at NO COST for a limited time.
 There is also an option to GIFT A TEST to those 19 and older that live in the 48 states other than New York and Maryland.
 Other funding has supported additional free tests to individuals who participate in events hosted by the Information is Power initiative.
 All members of the five county area in North Alabama 19 and older are eligible to participate at a cost of $129.

 Did their previous testing include all of the genes in this test?
 While it is highly unlikely that another informative gene change would be identified, it is possible.
 These patients would not be excluded from this testing and initiative.
 However, if there is a clinical reason for pursuing additional cancer risk testing it may be beneficial for the patient to discuss testing options with a clinical genetic counselor outside of this initiative.